Summer Session

 • Sequencing a portion of a bacterial gene

-• Curating your own museum exhibition
+• Curating a museum exhibition

 • Writing a computer program that plays chess